 A remote possibility exists for the release of gases or fumes that may cause toxic, irritating, or asphyxiating effects on Facility employees.
 Employees are instructed to evacuate the Facility and proceed to the designated assembly point for attendance counts.
-If the primary evacuation routes and assembly point are unusable due to encroaching gases or fumes, employees shall use the secondary evacuation routes and gather at an assembly point advised by the Emergency Coordinator, depending on wind direction or dispersal of fumes or gases.
+If the primary evacuation routes and assembly point are unusable due to encroaching gases or fumes, employees shall use the secondary evacuation routes and assembly point, depending on wind direction or dispersal of fumes or gases.
 Employees shall remain at the assembly location until clearance has been given by either the emergency coordinator or ranking emergency official, unless conditions warrant an off-site evacuation.

-14.3 BOMB THREAT
+14.3 Bomb Threat